elmtree-askmo/cloudcannon-app/content/learn/health-studies/describe-the-role-of-maltase-in-the-hydrolysis-of-maltose-and-its-location-in-the-body.md

 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
-  title: QuickTakes | Health studies
+  title: QuickTakes | Health Studies
   page_description: >-
     Maltase is an enzyme that catalyzes the hydrolysis of maltose into glucose, located in the small intestine, and plays a vital role in carbohydrate digestion and energy metabolism.
   page_keywords: >-